boygao1992/NLP/topics.md

   - It groups English words into sets of synonyms called synsets, provides short definitions and usage examples, and records a number of relations among these synonym sets or their members.
   - All synsets are connected to other synsets by means of semantic relations.
     - Nouns
+      - is-a: hypernym, hyponym
-      - hypernym, hyponym, meronym, holonym
+      - part-of: meronym, holonym
     - Verbs
+      - is-a: hypernym, hyponym
-      - hypernym (, troponym, entailment )
+      - ( troponym, entailment )
 - lexical relations (in WordNet)
   - synonym, antonym
   - hypernym, hyponym